Test the Hardware

 Encoders

-If you move the axis you should see encoder values changing.
+If you move the axis you should see counter values changing.

 LEDs and buttons